dbp/website/duck.markdown

 - Orbital Sander
 - Router
-- Table saw -- to rip lumber to the right dimensions (done all at once the first day, as I don't own one)
+- Table saw -- to rip lumber to the right dimensions (done all at once the first day, as I didn't own one when I started this)
+- Electric plane
+- Hand plane
+- Thickness planer (to get the foil blanks to right thickness)

-Note: I did not use a hand plane, even though it's one of the primary tools in the plans.
-I bought one, but it was crappy and the sharpening guide I bought didn't fit it, and I wasn't able to sharpen it free-hand, and eventually gave up and used the jig saw / belt sander instead (cutting down to close, using sander for the rest), with the exception of narrowing the mast pieces which I used the router for.
+Note: I barely used a hand plane, even though it's one of the primary tools in the plans.
+The one I bought was crappy and the sharpening guide I bought didn't fit it, so sharpening was hard.
+So I used the jig saw / belt sander for most things (cutting down to close, using sander for the rest), and for narrowing the mast pieces which I used the router.
+For making the foils, however, I ended up using the hand plane for the leading edge.
+For the trailing edge, I used an electric hand plane, but to get the curve on the leading edge, even the not great hand plane worked much better, with a sander used to clean it up.

 ### Cost